wllanos/TeamRocketAPI/README.md

 # Team Rocket API using Microsoft Visual Studio 2022

+>>If you don't have Microsoft Visul Studio, the API CRUD has been published [here](https://teamrocketapi20220811192015.azurewebsites.net/swagger/index.html)

 **NOTE:** The CSV `pokemon.csv` file has been already upload.

+### Download Solution
 Intructions:

 - Clone the [repository](https://github.com/wllanos/TeamRocketAPI.git).